CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### Applying new knowledge

 So for `formatAs12HourClock` we said part of the strategy for handling `"23:00"` would involve checking that the `hours` value is less than 12.
-For this purpose, we can use another comparison operator: `>` operator.
+For this purpose, we can use another comparison operator: `>`.
 `>` will check if the value on the left of the operator is less than the value on the right of the operator.
 So `3 > 12` would evaluate to be `false`, as `3` is not greater than `12`.